Hene baronets

 The Henn, later Hene Baronetcy, of Winkfield in the County of Berkshire, was a title in the Baronetage of England.
 It was created on 1 October 1642 for Henry Henn.
 The second and subsequent Baronets used the surname Hene.
 The title became extinct on the death of the fourth Baronet.

+The family claimed descent from the South Wales gentry, from where the first baronet's grandfather had moved to Surrey.
+Their descent being uncertain, in 1642 they were granted a new coat of arms by Sir John Borough, Garter Principal King of Arms.
+In 1664 Elias Ashmole recorded that the 1st baronet was the second son of William Henn of Dorking, Surrey and Anne Burch of Coleshill.
+He married Dorothy, the daughter of Henry Stapleford (d.
+1631) of St Paul's Walden, Hertfordshire.
+In 1630, he paid £3,400 for the grant of the manor of Foliejon Park in Winkfield.